 Having grown up in a non-Muslim community, it can take a long time to understand the subtle nuances of your new faith and community.

 It can take at least a year or so for you to start growing into it and discovering what works best for you.
-So it is better to take your time and wait until you have settled into Islam before looking for a husband, as this will help you to choose one who has a similar understanding of the deen to you.
+So it is better to take your time and wait until you have settled into Islam before looking for a husband.

-Many new Muslims have a bit of a halo effect about the Muslim community and want to perceive them as being from the same mould as the early companions.
+Many new Muslims have a bit of a halo effect about the Muslim community and want to perceive them as being from the same mold as the early companions.

 They come to Islam, because of its perfection, but as Muslims are human beings, they can’t always meet this standard.
 And this is one of the biggest challenges that most new Muslims face; understanding the dichotomy between their expectations and the reality of the Muslim community.

-So it is advisable for you to be patient and take time to settle into Islam before you start to consider marriage, rather than rushing into it and regretting it later.
+So it is advisable for you to be patient and take time to settle into Islam before you start to consider marriage.

 Select a Trusted Wali (Guardian for Your Marriage)